 |Best For||– Teachers or emergency personnel with little in savings|

 In an effort to boost communities around the country that the Department of Housing and Urban Development (HUD) has termed “revitalization areas,” the government agency created the Good Neighbor Next Door Program.
 Rather than provide an actual mortgage, this program is designed to offer a 50% discount on homes in these places for emergency medical technicians, police officers, firefighters and pre-K through 12th-grade teachers.
 To cover the remaining half, the program allows you to get any kind of mortgage you want, including VA, FHA and conventional ones.

-If you’re thinking about playing the system for a cheaper home, this program has rules set in place to keep that from happening.
 Anyone who chooses to utilize this program must agree to make the new home his or her primary legal residence for at least three years.
 For those who can make it through that time, you can then sell the home, leaving you with all the equity and profit to which you’re entitled.

 Fannie Mae/Freddie Mac